The AI hype is clearly harmful

 Second-party component

 A component depended on or used in a product, that is licensed with an OSI approved Open Source license.
-Since the company (“first-party”) has accepted the FOSS license, they are now – in a sense – partners in the further development of this component.
+Since the company (“first-party”) has accepted the FOSS license, they are now – in a sense – associates in the further development of this component.
 They both gain the benefits of the license, and are subject to the obligations of it.

 Software Sustainability (Budget line item)